If you have high morning blood sugar that you can't seem to explain, this one is for you.

 - Check your blood sugar right before bed, noting the time of your last dose of medication along with foods and portions you eat that evening.

 - Set an alarm for 4 am.
 Check your blood sugar and note the result.
 Is it high, low, or in your target range?

 - In the morning before breakfast check your blood sugar once more.

 - Repeat this process a few nights in a row.

-Using the results of the above cycle you can get a very good idea about what is causing high blood sugar in the morning and you will have evidence to share with your doctor.
-Together you can work to avoid, reduce or treat high morning blood sugar occurrences better.
+Using the results of the above cycle, you can get a very good idea of what is causing your high blood sugar in the morning, and you will have evidence to share with your doctor.
+Together, you can work to avoid, reduce, or treat high morning blood sugar occurrences better, and get back to that nice normal blood sugar level to start your day.
 Need extra diabetes testing supplies to figure out diabetes management issues?
 Pick up our meter and test strips to get the best value out there.
 Visit our store here.